Variational Principles for Hamiltonian Systems: Overview of Hamiltonian Variational Principles

 Demanding stationarity of the action then gives a natural boundary condition $p(T) \in \Delta^\circ(q(T))$, since otherwise, if $p(T) \not\in \Delta^\circ(q(T))$, $\langle p(T), \delta q(T)\rangle$ can be made arbitrarily large.
 Thus, by weakening the condition on the variations at the terminal endpoint, we instead obtain the system:

 This gives an analogue of Type II boundary conditions in the constrained setting.
 The condition $p(T) \in \Delta^\circ(q(T))$, particularly when the distribution is integrable, can be recognized as a transversality condition; for example, such transversality conditions arise in the Pontryagin maximum principle for a variable endpoint control problem \cite{vp4, Bloch2015}.
+A related construction is the reduction of Dirac structures, which includes as special cases Lie--Poisson reduction and Euler--Poincar\'{e} reduction, and their associated variational principles \cite{YOSHIMURA2007}.
+It would be interesting to investigate analogues of Type II variational principles for reduced systems.